 The knock-off wheel covers are a nice touch and are the best looking (IMO) sans Chevy’s Rally wheels, which would arrive a few years later.
 This car comes with the optional AM/FM radio (back when most radio stations broadcast on low-watt AM frequencies).
 If you’re looking for and can afford one of these split-window Corvettes, this example could be one of the best unrestored examples out there.

 The only thing original on this car are the seats.
-Everything else has been repainted.
+Everything else including the engine has been repainted.
 Dealer listing carefully does not claim mileage is original.
 Just a very nice driver quality SWC with a mid-level performance engine.
 As an owner of a 327/340HP SWC, IMO today’s market I think $125K might be all the money.